Hi.

 • PHP, primarily in the context of WordPress theming and templating

-• Node, primarily in the context of Eleventy
+• Node.js, primarily in the context of Eleventy

 • Schema.org, OpenGraph and other bits of metadata